'My Papa's Waltz' Analysis

 The mother's contrasting expression is apparent in the use of the words countenance and unfrown, with their rounded, long vowel sounds.

-You can learn more about these terms here.
+You can learn more about these terms in my article Top 10 for Poetry Exam Essay Writing.

 The poem has a regular and full rhyme scheme, abab, with an exception in the first stanza.
 Did you spot it?
 The word dizzy isn't a full rhyme with easy.
 This is a slant (or half) rhyme because only the end syllables sound the same.